-The 10 weirdest moments at Roy Moore's final campaign rally
+The 11 weirdest moments at Roy Moore's final campaign rally

 No comment needed.

-Bannon said that he went to better schools -- Georgetown and Harvard -- then Scarborough, who is an Alabama native and went to the University of Alabama.
+Bannon said that he went to better schools -- Georgetown and Harvard -- than Scarborough, who is an Alabama native and went to the University of Alabama.
 Scarborough shot back on Twitter: "Hey Bannon, you only went to Harvard because you couldn't get into Alabama. #RollDamnTide"

 "One thing I don't like what the media has said is a lot of people who are Republicans claim they are going to vote for me and just ignore what they believe," said Moore.
 "I am going to tell you if you don't believe in my character, don't vote for me."